-In the event of a qualifying termination in the absence of a change in control, Mr. Burgess has the right to receive 12 months of base salary severance and paid COBRA continuation premiums, along with a pro-rated bonus at the target opportunity for the year of termination, all subject to Mr. Burgess' general release of the Company and its affiliates and agreement not to disparage the Company or solicit its employees.
+In the event of Mr. Burgess's termination of employment by the Company without cause or by Mr. Burgess for good reason, outside of the period starting 90 days prior to a change in control and ending 12 months following a change in control (such period, the "Change in Control Period"), Mr. Burgess is entitled to the following severance payments: 100% of his base salary, paid over a 12-month period following his termination; 12 months of reimbursement for COBRA continuation premiums, and a pro-rated bonus at the target level for the year of termination, all subject to Mr. Burgess' general release of the Company and its affiliates and agreement not to disparage the Company or solicit its employees.

-In the event of a qualifying termination in connection with a change in control, Mr. Burgess has the right to receive 18 months of base salary severance, target bonus and paid COBRA continuation premiums, along with a pro-rated bonus at the target opportunity for the year of termination and accelerated vesting of any outstanding equity awards, all subject to Mr. Burgess' general release of the Company and its affiliates and agreement not to disparage the Company or solicit its employees.
+In the event of Mr. Burgess's termination of employment by the Company without cause or by Mr. Burgess for good reason within the Change in Control Period, Mr. Burgess is entitled to the following severance payments: a lump sum payment equal to 150% of the sum of (i) his base salary plus (ii) his target bonus amount; 18 months of reimbursement for COBRA continuation premiums; a pro-rated bonus at the target level for the year of termination; and accelerated vesting of any outstanding equity awards (with any performance conditions being deemed satisfied at 100%), all subject to Mr. Burgess's general release of the Company and its affiliates and agreement not to disparage the Company or solicit its employees.

-In the event that Mr. Burgess remains employed with a successor employer through the six-month anniversary of a change in control, his Company equity awards will all become wholly vested, with any performance conditions deemed satisfied at the 100% level.
+In the event that Mr. Burgess remains employed with a successor employer through the six-month anniversary of a change in control, his Company equity awards will all become wholly vested, with any performance conditions deemed satisfied at 100%.